VOSB/SDVOSB (VETERAN-OWNED SMALL BUSINESS) CERTIFICATION

 To qualify and successfully register for VOSB status with the federal government, an organization must meet all the following criteria:

-For businesses seeking SDVOSB status (Service-Disabled Veteran-Owned Small Business), your organization must also meet the following eligibility requirements in addition to those for VOSB status:
+For businesses seeking SDVOSB status (Service-Disabled Veteran-Owned Small Business) and contracting opportunities, your organization must also meet the following eligibility requirements in addition to those for VOSB status:

 • 51% owned by service-disabled veterans